Laying the groundwork for future email migration strategies

-It’s clear data stored in the cloud will become more specialised, requiring more discrete solutions to be developed by service providers.
+It’s clear that data stored in the cloud will become more specialized, requiring more discrete solutions to be developed by service providers.
 Within the next three to five years we’ll see new models develop in a way that will particularly affect email usage and portability.
 Whenever you sign up with a cloud service you already need an exit strategy should circumstances change.
 That means looking at how you can ‘re-migrate’ whenever necessary.

 Quadrotech solutions are developed with a clear roadmap to meet these future challenges.
 The aim is to make sure live mailboxes, local PST files and archives can be moved from any platform to anywhere else, at any time, safely and efficiently (we’re already the only migration software provider with integrated tools that address all three levels of this ‘triple stack’).